Visiting Polesden Lacey with your dog

 - Being able to recall your dogs in any situation at the first call

 - Being able to clearly see your dog at all times (not just knowing they have gone into the undergrowth or over the crest of the hill).
 In practice, this means keeping them on a footpath if the surrounding vegetation is too dense for your dog to be visible

 - Not allowing them to approach other visitors without their consent

 - Having a lead with you to use if you encounter livestock or wildlife, or if you are asked to use one

 Facilities available for my dog

 We have water bowls outside the Coffee Shop and Café.
-Dogs are welcome inside the Coffee Shop and (when it is open) there is outdoor seating by the Café.
+Dogs are welcome inside the Coffee Shop and there is outdoor seating by the Café.

-There is very little shade in our car park, so please don't leave your dog in the car on a hot day.
-Don’t forget – you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.
+There is very little shade in the car park, so please don't leave your dog in the car.
+Don’t forget that you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.

 Discover the best places for a dog walk, from coastal adventures and dramatic mountains to more leisurely walks near you.
 Plus find information on dog-friendly cafés and read our Canine Code.

 The garden at Polesden Lacey has something to offer in every season.
 From exceptional views and peace and quiet to stunning colours and scents, there is always something to enjoy.